bitstadium/HockeySDK-Android/README.md

 <a id="integrate-sdk"></a>
 ### 2.3 Integrate HockeySDK

-1. Open your module's build.gradle file.
+1. Open your module's `build.gradle` file.
 2. Add the following manifest placeholder to your configuration (typically the `defaultConfig`):

   ```groovy
   manifestPlaceholders = [HOCKEYAPP_APP_ID: "$APP_ID"]
   ```

-3. The param $APP_ID must be replaced by your HockeyApp App Identifier.
+3. The param `$APP_ID` must be replaced by your HockeyApp App Identifier.
 The app identifier can be found on the app's page in the "Overview" section of the HockeyApp backend.
-4. Save your build.gradle file and make sure to trigger a Gradle build sync.
+4. Save your `build.gradle` file and make sure to trigger a Gradle sync.
 5. Open your AndroidManifest.xml file and add a `meta-data`-tag for the HockeySDK.

   ```xml